rug19/newsletter-sign-up-with-success-message-main/README.md

 ### What I learned

-This is the first project I did in React, so it was a little complicated for me to understand some concepts.
-So, I had to research a lot of things; one of those I found was about GitHub Pages.
+This is the first project I did in React, it's been a challenge, but I'm very excited to learn this new technology.
+React excels in front-end projects due to its optimal usability.
+I discovered that you can easily reuse components in many contexts.
+I also got to put into practice more about logic programming using JavaScript.

+I made a fascinating discovery about GitHub pages.
 This platform lets you host static websites from your repository right away.
 You can use JavaScript libraries or frameworks.
 These include React, Angular, jQuery, and d3.js.
 You can also use CSS libraries such as Bootstrap, Tailwind, Bulma, and so on.
-Be careful, this platform is for static sites; he's not able to handle the back end.
+But be careful because he's not able to handle the back end.
+The instructions are above.

 #### Step 1: Install the gh-pages Package